letovesnoi/machine-learning/projects/capstone/capstone_report.md

 M  V30 END CTAB
 M  END
 ```
-Molfile obtained previously helps identify whether the spectrum corresponds to peptidic compound or not.
+Molfile helps to identify whether the spectrum corresponds to peptidic compound or not.
 Compound with number of components more than 3 is recognized as peptidic.
-Number of components is obtained using [Natural Product Discovery tools](https://github.com/ablab/npdtools) by command line below.
-In total 443 spectra correspond to the peptide compounds.
+Number of components is obtained using [Natural Product Discovery tools](https://github.com/ablab/npdtools) by command line below. *443 spectra* correspond to the peptide compounds.
 ```
 print_structure Molfile -C share/npdtools/ --print_rule_fragmented_graph